feldera/feldera/docs/contributors/compiler.md

       Specify logging level for a class (can be repeated)
       Syntax: -Tkey=value
       Default: {}
-    -alltables
-      Generate an input for each CREATE TABLE, even if the table is not used by any view
-      Default: false
     -d
       SQL syntax dialect used
       Default: ORACLE